Bodhi312/Elk_Stack_project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it allows admins a way to automate configurations.
-This ensures that when Ansible is run on addtinoal machines they are configure in the same way.
-You can also use Ansible to update installed packages agian ensuring the configurations are uniform and repeatable.
+This ensures that when Ansible is run on additional machines they are configure in the same way.
+You can also use Ansible to update installed packages again ensuring the configurations are uniform and repeatable.

 The playbook implements the following tasks:
 - Installed docker.io
 - Installed python3
 - Increased the virtual memory
-- Picked which docker contianer to use and specified what ports that the ELK runs on <br>
+- Picked which docker container to use and specified what ports that the ELK runs on <br>
 		Published_ports:<br>
 			  -  5601:5601<br>
 			  -  9200:9200<br>
 			  -  5044:5044<br>

-- Ensured Docker service wsa enabled on reboots of the instance.
+- Ensured Docker service was enabled on reboots of the instance.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.